19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 2/Ice Shard.md

 | Range    | 60 feet                                             |
 | Domains  | [Water](../../Spell%20Domains/Water.md)          |

 You shoot an icy shard at a target you can see within range.

-It then explodes.
+The shard explodes, affecting up to 8 targets who are all [Engaged](../../../../Game%20Procedures/Conditions/Engaged.md) with each other.

-The target and all creatures [Engaged](../../../../Game%20Procedures/Conditions/Engaged.md) with the target take 1d12 [Cold](../../../../Game%20Procedures/Combat/Damage%20Types/Cold.md) damage.
+Affected targets take 1d12 [Cold](../../../../Game%20Procedures/Combat/Damage%20Types/Cold.md) damage.

 ---
 *Upcast: Deal an additional 1d12 damage per spell level.*